Javornik-2017: Ultra High Performance 2m Contest Setup

 8. TX Converter... is WIP .

-9. HF TRXThe HF TRX needs to provide adequate performance.
+9. HF TRXThe HF TRX needs to provide adequate performance (especially the TX phase noise needs to be as low as possible).
 Required performance is largely driven by the use or not use of the IF preselector(s).
 Top contest station radiating into a wide azimuth should use IF preselector at least on the TX side all the time!
 On the RX side, the HF RX performance can be moderate when preceeded by the IF preselector.
 Due to additional IF loss (RX matrix and IF preselector), the HF RX would be operated with the PreAMP switched in.
 As various HF receivers provide very different NF and IIP3 levels (and usually have more than one PreAMP), one needs to carefully configure the HF RX not to degrade the system level NF and IIP3.